justinethier/cyclone/docs/Garbage-Collector.md

                  , CYC_THREAD_STATE_TERMINATED
                  } cyc_thread_state_type;

+By now you might be wondering about `BLOCKED_COOPERATING`.
+Unfortunately, if the mutator is transitioning to async all of its objects need to be relocated from the stack so they can be marked.
+In this case the collector changes the thread's state to `CYC_THREAD_STATE_BLOCKED_COOPERATING` and performs a minor collection for the thread.
+The mutator's objects can they be marked gray and its allocation color can be flipped.

+When a mutator exits a (potentially) blocking section of code, it must call another function to update its thread state to `CYC_THREAD_STATE_RUNNABLE`.
+In addition, the function will detect if the collector cooperated for this mutator.
+If so, the mutator will perform a minor GC again to ensure any additional objects are moved to the heap - such as results from the blocking code - then it will `longjmp` back to the beginning of its stack.
+Either way, the mutator now calls into its continuation and resumes normal operations.

 ## Considerations

-Garbage collection papers are generally silent on when to actually start the collection cycle - presumably leaving this up to the implementation.
+Garbage collection papers are generally silent on when to start the collection cycle, presumably leaving this up to the implementation.
 Cyclone checks the amount of free memory as part of its cooperation code.
 A major GC cycle is started if the amount of free memory dips below a threshold.

 # Looking Ahead